 Blogs are a venue for disseminating new information and facilitating discussion around current topics of interest.
-Blogs are captivating when they provide a window on authentic lived experience.
-Our new blog will be a tool for e-learning.
+Blogs are captivating when they provide a window to authentic lived experience.
+Our blog is a tool for e-learning.
 It is designed to translate research and uncover the multiple meanings of everyday experiences.
 Our Hawk Hopes blog topics should challenge accepted assumptions and practices, inspire readers to further discussion in the field, and/or take action for the good of ALL in education/special education.
 Each blog should engage readers in learning new ways of thinking and acting to educate all students.

-Hawk Hopes Blog desires an audience that consists of families, state and district administrators, school principals, researchers, practitioners, and scholars.
+Hawk Hopes Blog seeks an audience that consists of families, state and district administrators, school principals, researchers, practitioners, and scholars.

 One of the major tenets of the Hawk Hopes Blog is that change is a collaborative act!